Schedule a demo of LiquidPlanner with a product expert today

 5. Move away from multi-tasking.
 If you have to account for all of your time, time tracking can help you focus on one thing at once – preventing you from fracturing your attention span and overdoing the multi-tasking.

 6. Keep the schedule up to date.
-Even if you’re not tracking your time for bookkeeping purposes, it’s important to log progress to your tasks as you work on them.
+Even if you’re not tracking time for bookkeeping purposes, it’s important to log progress to your tasks as you work on them.
 When you log progress, the remaining effort will automatically decrement, and keep your schedule updated.
-This example occurs when you’re working on a tool with an automated scheduling engine (like LiquidPlanner).
+This example only occurs when you’re working with a solution powered by a predictive scheduling engine (like LiquidPlanner).

 2. See where you’re spending your time – and money.
 You’re probably used to working with a set budget.
 The reality is, you also have a fixed amount of time – and you’re responsible for spending it wisely.
 When time and money don’t align, having tracked your time means you have data from which you can make your argument for a bigger budget.